 These word work activities are ideal for small group instruction or literacy center practice and are a part of our free small group toolkit for reading workshop.

 We always try to implement a short word work lesson during our small group instruction in reading.
-It can sometimes be difficult to create new resources each week for each of your different leveled groups that go with the story being read or the concept being emphasized.
+It can sometimes be difficult to create new resources each week.
+With many different levels of groups and a variety of books, we know it’s a challenge.

-We suggest you prepare them all at once, gather other needed supplies (such as chips, dry erase or Vis-a-vis markers, and/or eraser socks) and store them all in an organizer of some type near where you conduct your small groups.
+We suggest you prepare them all at once.
+Then, gather other needed supplies (such as chips, dry erase or Vis-a-vis markers, and/or eraser socks).
+Store them all in an organizer of some type near where you conduct your small groups.

 Add our resources below to your current word work activities!